At Naropa University, we work to keep things authentic. Here's the yearly cost for a Naropa education with no scholarships or financial aid applied:

 Federal Direct Loans: $5,500 to $12,500 depending on FAFSA dependency status and credits earned

-Parent PLUS Loan: Federal credit-based loan available to parents to cover the gap between aid and cost of attendance
+Parent PLUS Loan: Federal credit-based loan available to parents to cover the gap between aid and cost of attendance, for dependent students

 Work-Study: on-campus and off-campus employment opportunity based on need